 The average incoming science GPA was a 3.3.
 The average incoming overall GPA was a 3.4.

-The UC San Diego Post Baccalaureate Premedical Program has an 88% success rate, meaning that 88% of our graduates with a program GPA > 3.4 who applied to medical school were accepted.
+The UC San Diego Post Baccalaureate Premedical Program has an 94% success rate, meaning that 94% of our graduates who successfully completed the program (GPA > 3.3) and applied to medical school were accepted.

 All courses are taught in the classroom, although many have online components through services like Blackboard or Ted.